Westerns of 1969: Still in the Saddle Film Series

 Sunday | Feb 15 | 2:00 pm

-Directed by Henry Hathaway and starring John Wayne, Kim Darby, Glen Campbell, Robert Duvall, and Dennis Hopper, is a Western film adapted from the Charles Portis’ novel of the same name.
+This movie, directed by Henry Hathaway and starring John Wayne, Kim Darby, Glen Campbell, Robert Duvall, and Dennis Hopper, is a Western film adapted from the Charles Portis’ novel of the same name.
 Set in 1880, the movie follows determined teenager Mattie Ross as she hires the rough, one-eyed U.S. Marshal Rooster Cogburn (John Wayne) to hunt down Tom Chaney, the outlaw who murdered her father in Fort Smith, Arkansas.
 They’re joined by a Texas Ranger, La Boeuf (Glen Campbell), who also seeks Chaney for killing a senator, leading the unlikely trio into dangerous Indian Territory for a pursuit filled with conflict, classic Western action, and a surprising bond.
 Some historians believe Cogburn was based on Deputy U.S. Marshal Henry “Heck” Thomas, who brought in some of the toughest outlaws.

 Rating: G